JWatus/Charge-Your-Vehicle/README.md

 #### Setting properties
 '*Properties*' section You can find in the '*Administration*' panel.
 You can set there the unit in which range for search charging points will be taken.
 Available options are: miles, kilometers and meters.

 If You want to be sure that Google Map will be properly displayed You should set Your own Google API key beneath unit set field.
-Without it there is a possibility that map with markers of charging points will not be displayed.
+Without it there is a possibility that map with markers of charging points will not be displayed or address to coordinates converter will not work.

 #### Data loading
 If You want to use this app You need to load data to database.
 There are few ways to do this in '*Administration*' panel.